 The following table sets forth pro forma debt service coverage for the years 2019 through 2031, based upon the assumptions set forth in the footnotes.
-As noted in the footnotes, debt service in this table includes the issuance of the 2019A Bonds, but does not take into account any bond issuance projected after the issuance of the 2019A Bonds.
+As noted in the footnotes, debt service in this table includes the issuance of the 2019B Bonds and the refunding of the Refunded Bonds but does not take into account any bond issuance projected after the issuance of the 2019B Bonds.
 This table should be considered in conjunction with the entire Consulting Engineers' Report and the entire Traffic Engineers' Report to understand the assumptions on which Projected Revenues and Projected Operating Expenses are based.
 There will usually be differences between projected and actual results, because events and circumstances frequently do not occur as expected, and those differences may be material.
 The financial information in the following Table Seven is projected on a Trust Indenture Basis.